Rental Property Maintenance Management Uganda: A Landlord's Complete Guide

 Step 1: The Tenant Reports the Issue

-The tenant notices a problem — a leaking tap, a faulty electrical socket, a broken lock — and submits a request through the platform.
+The tenant notices a problem, say a leaking tap or a broken lock, and submits a request through the platform.
 They describe the issue, attach one or two photos showing the problem clearly, and select the property and unit.

 This happens from their phone, at any time of day or night, in under two minutes.